-Ukraine is a country with a population consisting of 44.8 million people.
-Internet access rates are 52.5% – meaning that only half of people have an active internet connection.
+Ukraine is a country with a population comprising 44.8 million people.
+However, internet access rates sit at 52.5% – meaning that only half of Ukraine's people have an active internet connection.

-This is no surprise considering Ukraines ranking as the second poorest country in the EU (with poverty rates of 60%).
-Poverty rates have been perpetuated by the nation's persistent exposure to war and conflict since 2013 – which have kept the average income down at just $3,560 per year.
+This is unsurprising considering Ukraine's ranking as the second poorest country in the EU (with poverty rates of 60%).
+Poverty rates have been perpetuated by the nation's persistent exposure to war and conflict since 2013, which have kept the average income down at just $3,560 per year.

-In Ukraine, censorship levels are high and the media is considered being under the influence of the government.
-Bloggers and social media users are routinely arrested and prosecuted for criticizing the government or sharing content deemed illegal or immoral by the constitution.
+In Ukraine, censorship levels are high, and the media is widely considered to be under the influence of the government.
+In fact, bloggers and social media users are routinely arrested and prosecuted for criticizing the government or sharing content deemed illegal or immoral by the constitution.

 In addition, attacks against journalists, activists, and minority groups happen regularly and largely go unpunished.
 Under such circumstances, the police and military are free to pursue violence and brutality without retribution.